Organiser: Andy Howes

 This module is available only to MMathPhys students.

-To introduce collaborative experimental and computational work and some advanced research techniques.
-It should give students the opportunity to plan and direct an experiment and to work within a team.
-It should acquaint students with issues associated with experimental work, including data acquisition and the analysis of errors and the health and safety regulatory environment within which all experimental work must be undertaken.
-It should provide experience of report writing and making an oral presentation to a group.
+This module provides an introduction to collaborative experimental and computational work and to some advanced research techniques.
+Students work in a team and are responsible for the planning and direction of an experiment.
+The module covers data acquisition and the analysis of errors and the health and safety regulatory environment within which all experimental work must be undertaken.
+Students report on their work in writing and in an oral presentation.

 At the end of the module you should be able to:

-- produce a report in the style of a research paper, with several co-authors
+- Carry out, and report on, a collaborative experimental study, produce a report in the style of a research paper, with several authors

-You will be introduced to laboratory work, the analysis of data and the legislative environment within which experimental work is undertaken.
-Working in groups you will then undertake a programme of two projects (one experimental and one computational).
-You will attend the laboratory for 36 hours, and will write an extended report on each experiment in collaboration with your colleagues and will give a group presentation on one ofthe experiments.
+Students will be introduced to laboratory work, the analysis of data and the legislative environment within which experimental work is undertaken.
+Working in groups they will then undertake a programme of experimental and computational work.
+They will report on their work in collaboration with their colleagues in a group presentation and in writing.

 Assessment: 100% assessed.